11 Best Productivity Apps for Students That Actually Help You Focus

 2. Notion: The All-in-One Study Command Center

-Notion functions as a workspace, note-taker, calendar, and database all in one interface.
-Unlike linear note apps, Notion's flexible blocks let you build exactly the system you need without forcing a preset structure.
-A typical student might create a "Semester Dashboard" with linked databases for courses, assignments, readings, and exam prep, then toggle between a calendar view to see deadlines and a kanban view to track project phases.
+Notion functions as a workspace, note-taker, calendar, and database in one interface.
+Unlike linear note apps, its flexible blocks let you build exactly the system you need.
+A typical student might create a "Semester Dashboard" with linked databases for courses, assignments, readings, and exam prep, then toggle between a calendar view for deadlines and a kanban view for project phases.

-What separates Notion from Evernote or OneNote is the template ecosystem.
-Notion users share thousands of free academic templates on Notion Template Gallery, including entire "Student Operating Systems" built by graduate students and educators.
-The free version covers everything most students need; a $120/year Notion+ plan adds advanced features like AI-assisted writing and synced databases.
-The learning curve is real (expect 4-6 hours to build your first system properly), but once configured, Notion becomes the single source of truth for your entire academic life rather than scattered notes across five apps.
+What separates Notion from Evernote or OneNote is the template ecosystem: students and educators share thousands of free academic templates, including entire "student operating systems."
+The free Personal plan covers what most students need; the Plus plan runs about $120/year ($10/month) for more blocks and collaboration, and Notion's full AI features now live on its higher-tier plans rather than being bundled into Plus.
+The learning curve is real (expect a few hours to build your first system properly), but once configured it becomes a single source of truth instead of scattered notes across five apps.

 3. Todoist: Task Management With Psychological Momentum